niuers/Distributed-System-Design-Review/SQL and NoSQL Databases.md

    * Take a matrix of nxm, where n is the unique number of values, and m is the number of rows.
 So we only need n bitmaps to represent all data in this column.
 Each bitmap has a length of m.
 1. If n is very small (for example, a country column may have approximately 200 dis‐ tinct values), those bitmaps can be stored with one bit per row.
 But if n is bigger, there will be a lot of zeros in most of the bitmaps (we say that they are sparse).
 In that case, the bitmaps can additionally be **run-length encoded (RLE)**.
 1. Cassandra and HBase have a concept of column families, which they inherited from Bigtable.
 However, it is very misleading to call them column-oriented: within each column family, they store all columns from a row together, along with a row key, and they do not use column compression.
 Thus, the Bigtable model is still mostly row-oriented.
+2. Cassandra:
+  * Each table requires a unique *primary key*.
+The first field listed is the partition key, since its hashed value is used to determine the node to store the data.
+If those fields are wrapped in parentheses then the partition key is composite.
+Otherwise the first field is the partition key.
+Any fields listed after the partition key are called clustering columns.
+These store data in ascending or descending order within the partition for the fast retrieval of similar values.
+All the fields together are the primary key.

 #### Memory bandwidth and vectorized processing
 1. For data warehouse queries that need to scan over millions of rows, a big bottleneck is the bandwidth for getting data from disk into memory.